SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture11_Join_Algorithms.md

          transfers will be `M + M*N`.

-         If we follow the idea of block nested loop join, i.e., 1 tuple per inner relation scan -> 1 block per innner relation scan, then we can do more blocks at a time we have enough buffers.
+         If we follow the idea of block nested loop join, i.e., 1 tuple per inner relation scan -> 1 block per inner relation scan, then we can do more blocks at a time we have enough buffers.

          Say we scan the inner relation per `B` blocks, 1 buffer for the inner